 This is not a goal for everyone to strive for, but an example of how you can model many of the “normal” routines into any abnormal lifestyle.
 The important part is making these routines and rituals a part of your everyday life.

-Set Goals at the Start of your Work-day (whenever that may be)
+#4.
+Set Goals at the Start of Your Workday

 First, give yourself a list of choices.